 - Sao Paulo Grand Prix at Interlagos

-It is only planned to hold sprint races at a limited number of Grands Prix during the year.
-For example, at Monaco, where overtaking is particularly challenging, a sprint race would add very little interest, and would likely detract from the weekend instead.
-So, it is not planned that sprint races will ‘replace’ qualifying, but only that it will be occasional in order to add to the spectacle.
+Only some tracks are suitable for Sprint races.
+For example, at Monaco, where overtaking is particularly challenging, a Sprint race would add very little interest, and would likely detract from the weekend instead.
+So, it is not planned that Sprint races will ‘replace’ qualifying, but only that they will be occasional additions with the goal of enhancing the overall spectacle.

 How F1 Sprint Works

-F1 sprints shuffle the schedule of each of the sessions on Friday and Saturday.
-On weekends that an F1 sprint race is scheduled, only two free practice sessions occur instead of the traditional three.
+F1 Sprints shuffle the schedule of each of the sessions on Friday and Saturday.
+On weekends that an F1 Sprint race is scheduled, only one free practice session takes place instead of the traditional three.
 FP1 is then scheduled for the early afternoon on Friday.

 The three traditional qualifying sessions (Q1, Q2 and Q3) then take place on Friday afternoon.
 This is quite different to normal race weekends, as the teams and drivers have had just one practice session to work on the setup of the cars before heading into the traditional qualifying format.
 Usually, they will have had three sessions and a lot more confidence in their setup.